Sanaa: Climate

-Sanaʽa features a cold desert climate (Köppen: BWk).
-Sanaʽa sees on average 265 mm of precipitation per year.
+Sanaa features a cold desert climate (Köppen: BWk).
+Sanaa sees on average 265 mm of precipitation per year.
 Due to its high elevation, however, temperatures are much more moderate than many other cities on the Arabian Peninsula; average temperatures remain relatively constant throughout the year in Sanaa, with its coolest month being January and its warmest month July.
 Even considering this, as a result of its lower latitude and higher elevation, UV radiation from the sun is much stronger than in the hotter climates further north on the Arab peninsula.

 The city seldom experiences extreme heat or cold.
 Some areas around the city, however, can see temperatures fall to around -9 C or -7 C during winter.
 Frost usually occurs in the early winter mornings, and there is a slight wind chill in the city at elevated areas that causes the cold mornings to be bitter, including low humidity.
 The sun warms the city to the high 20–22 C during the noontime but it drops drastically after nightfall to a low around 3–4 C.

-The city experiences many microclimates from district to district because of its location in the Sanaa basin and uneven elevations throughout the city.
+The city experiences many microclimates from district to district because of its location in the Sanaa basin and unequal elevations throughout the city.
 Summers are warm and it can cool swiftly at night, especially after rainfall.
 Sanaa receives almost all of its annual rainfall from April to August.
 Rainfall amounts vary from year to year; some years could see 500–600 mm of rainfall, while others barely get 150 mm.
 High temperatures have increased slightly during the summer over the past few years, while low temperatures and winter temperatures have also risen over the same period.